mdn/browsercompat/docs/draft/issues.rst

 * **Body row, first column** - Format is ``SpecName('KEY', 'PATH', 'NAME')``.
-  ``KEY`` is the specification.mdn-key, ``PATH`` is specification-section.subpath, in the page language, and ``NAME`` is specification-section.name, in the page language.
+  ``KEY`` is the specification.mdn-key, ``PATH`` is section.subpath, in the page language, and ``NAME`` is section.name, in the page language.
 The macro SpecName_ has additional lookups on ``KEY`` for specification.name and specification.uri (en language only).
 * **Body row, second column** - Format is ``Spec2('KEY')``.  ``KEY`` is the